xapple/forest_puller/README.md

 ![Comparison of increments for ES](docs/viz/increments/ES.svg?sanitize=true "Comparison of increments for ES")
 ![Comparison of increments for DE](docs/viz/increments/DE.svg?sanitize=true "Comparison of increments for DE")

 With data from the SOEF source, we can also plot a breakdown of the growing stock volume genus composition of many countries across time.
-This code is found in the `forest_puller.viz.increments` submodule.
+This code is found in the `forest_puller.viz.genus_barstack` submodule.

 ![Comparison of genus breakdown](docs/viz/genus/AT_BE_BG_HR_CY.svg?sanitize=true "Comparison of genus breakdown")
 ![Comparison of genus breakdown](docs/viz/genus/CZ_DK_EE_FI_FR.svg?sanitize=true "Comparison of genus breakdown")